jothepro/djinni-cmake/README.md

   Additional sources.
 This could for example be the sources that implement the Djinni interface in C++.
 - `DEPENDENCIES <dependencies>` <br>
   Optional; <br>
-  Other targets that the library links to.
-Their include directories are appended to `--idl-include-path`.
-That way other Djinni libraries can be linked because their YAML interface can be imported in the IDL file.
+  Other (Djinni) targets that the library links to.
+Their `include` directories are appended to `--idl-include-path` and any `.jar` in the `include` directories will be appended to `CMAKE_JAVA_INCLUDE_PATH`.
+That way other Djinni libraries can be linked.
 - `JAR_OUTPUT_DIR <jar-output-dir>`<br>
   Optional; Default: `${CMAKE_CURRENT_BINARY_DIR}`<br>
   The directory to which the jar should be written if gluecode for Android is created.